 Why is structured data important for SEO?

-Structured data is important for SEO because it’ll make it easier for Google to grasp what your pages and your website are about.
+Structured data is important for SEO because it’ll make it easier for Google to understand what your pages and your website are about.
 Google needs to find out what a page is about to show it in the search results.
 Using structured data is like talking to Google, telling Google what your site is about.
 That’ll help with your rankings.

 On top of that, structured data will change the way your snippet (your search results) will look like.
 It’ll show more information to your customer.
 More specific information.
 And this will increase the likelihood a customer will click on your results.
 More clicks will eventually lead to even higher rankings!
+We’re seeing more and more structured data powered rich results pop up, so it is important to keep an eye on this.

 How to use structured data?

-Using structured data sounds hard, but everyone can do it (with the proper training).
+Using structured data sounds hard, but everyone can do it — with the proper training.
 You have to get the right code, you’ll have to adapt that code and you’ll need to use Google Tag Manager to put it on your site.

 No code hero?
 Use a plugin!